mpftesta0/autoint/README.md

 }
 ```

-3. Run `autoint sync` to upload your OpenAI Assistant.
+3. Run `equip sync` to upload your OpenAI Assistant.